-In North America, we broke apart each country’s average smartphone price (Manufacturer’s Suggested Retail Price, or MSRP) for 2015 to 2017.
-Then, we noticed the most significant difference in the OS of smartphones (Android or iOS), so we decided to compare MSRP for these countries in two separate graphs below.
-For a more detailed report, please download our 2017 Q4 Mobile Overview Report (MOVR).
+In Asia, we broke apart each country’s average age of smartphones for 2015 to 2017.
+Then, we explored the differences in ages based on the smartphone OS (Android or iOS).
+In the two separate graphs below, we show the findings.
+For a more detailed report covering additional continents and countries, please download our 2017 Q4 Mobile Overview Report (MOVR)

-In our webinar (see video below), we discussed smartphone price trends from over 29 countries.
+In addition, please watch our webinar.
+We discussed smartphone price trends from over 29 countries.
 We also looked at the impact that the secondary market of smartphones have on lowering Average Sales Price (ASP) and age of smartphones in use.

 Bangladesh had the oldest Android smartphones in 2017 at an average of 955 days, up by 240 days (an increase of 33% over 2015’s age).
 Thailand had the least change since 2015, with only a 75 day increase in 2017.
 India had the most change since 2015, increasing the age of smartphone by 273 days in 2017.

 The average change in Asia for Android smartphones was a 158 day increase from 2015 to 2017.
 The average age for Android smartphones was 652 in 2015 and in 2017 it was 810.